Bisinle/Bank-of-Flatiron/README.md

 4. `Theme Management:`
    The app supports a light/dark theme toggle using the ReactSwitch component from the "react-switch" library.
    When the theme is toggled, the toggleSwitchHandler function is called to change the theme and apply corresponding styles to the body.

 5. `Form Handling:`
    The app supports adding new transactions using the TransactionForm component.
-   When the `##` button is clicked, the addTransaction function toggles the display of the form.
+   When the button is clicked, the addTransaction function toggles the display of the form.
    Users can input transaction details in the form and submit it.
 The PostFormObjectToServer function sends a POST request to the server with the form data to add a new transaction.

-6.`Transaction Management:`
+6. `Transaction Management:`
    The app displays a table of all transactions using the TransactionList component.
    The TransactionList component is responsible for rendering the transactions and provides functionality to filter transactions based on the searchInput state.
    Users can delete transactions by clicking the delete button, which triggers the onDeleteTransaction function.

+   ### 1. TransactioList

+   The TransactionList component receives transactions, onDeleteTransaction, and searchInput as props.
+It uses the useState and useEffect hooks for state management.
+The component displays a table containing transaction details, including id, category, description, amount, date, and an edit button for each transaction.

+Key Functionality:

+1. `Transaction Rendering:` The component maps through the transactions array to display each transaction in a table row using the Transaction component.

+2. `Filtering:` The transactions can be filtered based on user input in the SearchBar.
+   The searchInput prop is used to filter transactions based on matching descriptions or categories.

+3. `Sorting:` The component allows sorting transactions by category, description, or amount.
+   Clicking on the respective select options triggers the sortByCategory, sortByDescription, or sortByAmount functions, which sort the transactions based on the chosen criteria and update the displayed transactions accordingly.

+4. `Deletion:` Users can delete a transaction by clicking on the delete button, which triggers the onDeleteTransaction function.

+5. `Theme Context:`
+   The component consumes the theme value from the themeContext created in the App component, enabling it to apply appropriate styles based on the current theme.